 One of the most common types of background report and credit report errors occurs when information about one person is placed in the background report of a different person.
-This is called a "Mixed File."
+This is called a "Mixed File" or a "Merged File."

 Mixed file errors typically occur when a background or credit reporting company (typically called a CRA) fails to use sufficiently rigorous procedures to match information to a person's personal identifying information (full name, date of birth, social security number, address information, etc.)